jvpoulos/Attention-OCR/README.md

     * `attn-num-hidden`: Number of hidden units in attention decoder cell.
     * `attn-num-layers`: Number of layers in attention decoder cell.
 (Encoder number of hidden units will be `attn-num-hidden`*`attn-num-layers`).
     * `target-vocab-size`: Target vocabulary size.
 Default is = 26+10+3 # 0: PADDING, 1: GO, 2: EOS, >2: 0-9, a-z

+# Acknowledgements

+This repo is forked from [Attention-OCR](https://github.com/da03/Attention-OCR) by [Qi Guo](http://qiguo.ml) and [Yuntian Deng](https://github.com/da03).
+The model is described in their paper [What You Get Is What You See: A Visual Markup Decompiler](https://arxiv.org/pdf/1609.04938.pdf).

+IAM image and transcription preprocessing from [Laia](https://github.com/jpuigcerver/Laia/).